speedfuns/botw/MasterSwordAndDungeons.md

 Use a Gale charge (2/3) to get inside Gerudo Town and head directly to **Riju**, talk to her then talk to the Gerudo Chief Liana to start the Yiga Clan quest.

-Use a Gale charge (3/3) and rent a seal (20 rupees), head to the Yiga Clan Hideout evading any enemies rocks and enemies on the path.
-Eat your Level 1 Cold Resistance food if necessary.
+Rent a seal (20 rupees), head to the Yiga Clan Hideout evading any enemies rocks and enemies on the path.
+Use the last Gale charge (3/3) after getting off of the seal
 > Note: Using the last gale charge here is necessary to be able to de Vah'Naboris later with all 3 charges.

 ### Yiga Clan Hideout